humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails7.md

 # One last thing...

-We want to force people who are using the app to log, but only if one attempts to add, or modify, an existing transcription.
+We want to force people who are using the app to log in, but only if they attempt to add, or modify, an existing transcription.
 Open `app/controllers/transcription_controller.rb` and add this line (after `before_action :set_transcription, only: [:show, :edit, :update, :destroy]`).